nath1295/LLMFlex/docs/markdown/llmplus/utils.md

 `get_config() ‑> Dict[str, Any]`
-:   Get the configuration of llmplus.
+:   Get the configuration of the package.

     Returns:
-        Dict[str, Any]: Configuration of llmplus.
+        Dict[str, Any]: Configuration of the package.

 `get_config_dir() ‑> str`
-:   Get the configuration file path of llmplus.
+:   Get the configuration file path of the package.

     Returns:
         str: configuration file path.